ranilb/Credit_Risk_Analysis/README.md

 As the last step, the classification report was obtained and shown below:

   <img width="721" alt="naive_classification" src="https://user-images.githubusercontent.com/112113327/213521808-9bde6bb8-d3af-406f-bc47-fd61a9fdddb6.png">
+THe precession is 0.01 and sensitivity is 0.61 for this oversampling technique.
+The precession and sensitivity values do not provide a justice to make good predictions.

 ### SMOTE Oversampling
 To avoid the inbalance situation in the dataset, next we employ the "SMOTE Oversampling" technique.
 After oversamling the training data set, both low risk and high risk credit records are equal to 51,352.
 The code and the results are shown below: